pin-cnx/aws-mon-linux/README.md

 --debug                    | Displays information for debugging.
 --from-cron                | Use this option when calling the script from cron.
 --profile VALUE            | Use a specific profile from your credential file.
+--autoscale VALUE          | Use a specific auto scale group name.
 --load-ave1                | Reports load average for 1 minute in counts.
 --load-ave5                | Reports load average for 5 minutes in counts.
 --load-ave15               | Reports load average for 15 minutes in counts.